apache/couchdb-documentation/rfcs/005-all-docs-index.md

-Assuming we can agree on a set of sizes and how they should be calculated, the implementation will require two pieces: a single key for each size, mutated by atomic operations, and a record of the size of each revision in the ?REVISIONS subpsace so that a transaction can compute the delta for each document.
+Assuming we can agree on a set of sizes and how they should be calculated, the implementation will require two pieces: a single key for each size, mutated by atomic operations, and a record of the size of each revision in the ?REVISIONS subspace so that a transaction can compute the delta for each document.

 ### Clustering